JPMorgan CEO Jamie Dimon issues blunt warning about Trump’s tariffs

 The CEO of America’s largest bank warned shareholders on Monday that President Donald Trump’s sweeping tariffs will likely increase domestic inflation and contribute to the probability of a recession but, more direly, could hurt the U.S.’ economic alliances.

-“We are likely to see inflationary outcomes, not only on imported goods but on domestic prices, as input costs rise and demand increases on domestic products,” Dimon wrote.
+“We are likely to see inflationary outcomes, not only on imported goods but on domestic prices, as input costs rise and demand increases on domestic products,” Dimon wrote in his annual letter.
 “Whether or not the menu of tariffs causes a recession remains in question, but it will slow down growth.”

 Dimon’s warning echoes that of Federal Reserve Chair Jerome Powell and other economists.